Code-Institute-Submissions/JUST-GYM/README.md

 The user is presented with the Join page.
 There are only really three major things to test on the Join page if you ignore the Header and Footer.
 Located in the Corona banner (bottom banner) there are two links nested within the paragraph text.
 The first is a Contact Us link.
 This a link to the Contact page.
 When a user clicks this link they are directed to the
 Contact page.
 The link works as expected.
 When a user hovers over this link, it activates a shadow effect on the text which gives the effect of the text being bolder.
 The second link is a Font Awesome icon.
-The link icon changes color when you hover over it.
+The link icon changes colour when you hover over it.
 Similar to before the icon pulsates while it has interaction.
 Clicking the link will open up a new tab in the user's browser and is presented with the NHS website.
 This has been tried and tested, everything works well.
 At the bottom right-hand side of the screen there is a 'Back to top?' line of text with a Font Awesome arrow icon.
 When a user hovers their mouse over the icon it pulsates upwards.
 When a user clicks on the link they are directed back to the top of the page.
 The Classes page acts responsively across all resolutions.